tompos2/rcno-reviews/README.txt

     see: https://wordpress.org/support/topic/strange-issue-after-new-update/

 = 1.6.3 =
-* redesigned the progress bar on the currently reading widget.
+* Redesigned the progress bar on the currently reading widget.
+* Refactored the home page content to take into consideration the 'read more' tag.